 How to Calculate Work Hours.
-A complete guide to calculate direct man hours in construction projects, including examples of overtime calculations.
+A complete guide to calculate time worked on construction projects, including examples of overtime calculations.
 Tables to calculate times of labor on a construction project.
+Weekly hour’s calculator.

 - First, the person responsible for the estimation and the group involved in the labor team is diligent.